City problem · Abu Dhabi

 It depends on which stage you are stuck at.
 Pre-application discussion runs in weeks.
 In-principle approval to full authorisation runs in months and is heavily dependent on the substance of the responses you provide.
 If the regulator has stopped asking questions and has not moved you forward, that is not normal turnaround.
 The file has open issues the regulator does not yet see strong enough answers on.
 The silence is the regulator waiting for an applicant-side action that the applicant does not realise is owed.

-The commercial layer of the application file is doing more work than applicants realise.
+The website, offer, proof, and follow-up of the application file is doing more work than applicants realise.
 Business plan narrative, customer base description, AML and source-of-funds storytelling, target market positioning, and the public-facing surface the regulator references all sit inside the application.
-They are read alongside the legal submission.
+They are evaluate alongside the legal submission.
 Counsel handles the legal substance.
-The commercial layer often arrives generic or copied from group materials and reads to the FSRA team as a firm that has not done the work on its Abu Dhabi proposition.
-The firm fixes the commercial layer of the file, not the legal substance.
+The website, offer, proof, and follow-up often arrives generic or copied from group materials and lands with the FSRA team as a firm that has not done the work on its Abu Dhabi proposition.
+GMA fixes the website, offer, proof, and follow-up of the file, not the legal substance.

 Specificity, source-of-funds clarity, target-client identity, the relationship to the wider ADGM ecosystem, and consistency between the public-facing surface and the application narrative.
-Generic descriptions of asset management, wealth management, or fintech read as low-substance.
-A specific named-strategy description with named target-client segments and a clear ADGM-jurisdiction reason reads as serious.
+Generic descriptions of asset management, wealth management, or fintech land as low-substance.
+A specific named-strategy description with named target-client segments and a clear ADGM-jurisdiction reason lands as serious.
 The FSRA team is calibrated to that difference.

 Engage counsel first, always.
-Counsel cannot rebuild the commercial layer because that is not the work counsel is doing.
-When counsel reports the legal file is clean and the regulator is still silent, the commercial layer is where the next move sits.
+Counsel cannot rebuild the website, offer, proof, and follow-up because that is not the work counsel is doing.
+When counsel reports the legal file is clean and the regulator is still silent, the website, offer, proof, and follow-up is where the next move sits.
 The two are sequenced, not substituted.

-Inquiry through the contact form and a discovery conversation.
-Send the current application business plan, the public-facing surface referenced in the file, and the last two written exchanges with the FSRA team.
+Inquiry through the contact form and a first fit screening.
+Share the current application business plan, the public-facing surface referenced in the file, and the last two written exchanges with the FSRA team.
 Response within one business day.
-Pricing confirmed in discovery, not on the public site.
+Pricing is discussed privately after GMA knows the work needed.

 What this work does not include.

 No legal services.
 No regulatory submissions or regulatory representation.
 No FSRA filings of any kind.
 No ADGM entity formation.
 No US, DIFC, or other jurisdiction entity formation.
-No US tax structuring, double-tax-treaty analysis, or FATCA review.
+No US tax structuring, double-tax-treaty analysis, or FATCA analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No compliance manual drafting.
 No IP filing.
 No contract drafting.
-No Sharia compliance review.
-The legal substance of the FSRA application sits with regulated counsel and licensed compliance advisors on both sides of the corridor.
-The firm rebuilds the commercial layer of the file and the public-facing surface that runs alongside it.
-When a marketing decision carries legal or regulatory implications, the firm flags it and defers to counsel before execution.
+No Sharia compliance evaluation.
+The legal substance of the FSRA application sits with regulated counsel and licensed compliance specialists on both sides of the corridor.
+GMA rebuilds the website, offer, proof, and follow-up of the file and the public-facing surface that runs alongside it.
+When a marketing decision carries legal or regulatory implications, GMA flags it and defers to counsel before execution.

 If the FSRA went quiet and counsel says wait, describe the file.